Snapwhiz914/LACS/README.md

 This code assumes you already have:
  - An email address accessable by a password
  - UFW installed and set up
+(Refer to the tutorials section if you don't have both of these)

 ```bash
 git clone https://github.com/Snapwhiz914/LACS